Russian Empire at the 1908 Summer Olympics

-Russian Empire (Russia) competed at the 1908 Summer Olympics in London, England.
+The Russian Empire (Russia) competed at the 1908 Summer Olympics in London, England.
 It was the second appearance of the European nation, after having missed the 1904 Games.

-Late arrival
+Late arrival of the shooting team

-Some sources claim that the Russian shooting team was 12 days late to the Olympics due to the Russian Empire still using the Julian calendar as opposed to the rest of Europe, which used the Gregorian system.
+Some sources claim that the Russian shooting team was 13 days late to the Olympics due to the Russian Empire still using the Julian calendar as opposed to the rest of Europe, which used the Gregorian system.